theurerjohn3/Bankmapper/README.md

 # Bankmapper

-This webapp takes bank data, which is uploaded in two files, right and left, and returns simmilar files and a pivot table.
+This webapp takes bank data,
+the left file takes a csv file without headers in the format: date,,,Category,company,ammount

+Where date, company, and ammount come from traditional bank data

+and the right file, which takes a csv file with headers in the format:
+Store,Category,company

+The label file can initally be empty, and will generate a blank set of Stores, I then put a category with each store, once for each store, and upload the label_download and updateable_dataset files.
+I can repeat this process until everything is categorized

-The purpose of this webapp is to catagorize your spending, it takes in two files
+The purpose of this webapp is to catagorize my spending, and produce a pivot table to understand my spending.